Plan the conversation carefully.

 Warm

-I care about how this lands, and I still need to talk about apology that feels incomplete clearly.
+I care about how this lands, and I still need to talk about how to respond to an apology that feels incomplete clearly.

 Direct

-The issue is apology that feels incomplete.
+The issue is how to respond to an apology that feels incomplete.
 My request is this one next step, not a debate about everything.

 By text

 I want to slow this down.
-Can we return to apology that feels incomplete when we can keep it to one topic?
+Can we return to how to respond to an apology that feels incomplete when we can keep it to one topic?

 Short worksheet